openebs-archive/openebs-docs/docs/jivaguide.md

       openebs.io/target-affinity: fio-jiva
   ```

-**Note**: *This feature works only for cases where there is a 1-1 mapping between a application and PVC.
-It's not recommended for STS where PVC is specified as a template.*
+**Note**: *This feature works only for cases where there is a single application pod instance associated to a PVC.
+Example YAML spec for application deployment can be get from [here](https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/fio/demo-fio-jiva-taa.yaml).
+In the case of STS, this feature is supported only for single replica StatefulSet.*

 <br>